Ernesto weakens over southern Mexico, churns toward Gulf

 A Pemex representative said all the company's facilities in the area were operating normally, including the oil fields of Cantarell and Ku Maloob Zaap, which account for just over half of Mexico's oil production of about 2.5 million bpd.

-Ernesto's top sustained wind speed rose to 50 miles per hour (85 km per hour) on Wednesday afternoon and it was moving west at 13 mph over the southern portion of the Yucatan peninsula.
+Ernesto's top sustained wind speed fell to 45 miles per hour (75 km per hour) and it was moving west at 13 mph (20 kph) over the southern portion of the Yucatan peninsula.

 Winds blew down trees and knocked out power in some small towns in Campeche state, a civil protection official said.